To simplify measuring distances in the solar system, scientists use astronomical units. What is the astronomical unit definition?

 Therefore, we can say Jupiter is 5.2 astronomical units away from the Sun.
 That is much easier to write, say and understand than 438,654,262 miles

-Understanding the Astronomical Unit by Making a Model of the Solar System
+Understanding the Astronomical Unit Definition by Making a Model of the Solar System

-Now that we have covered the definition of an astronomical unit, we are going to make a scaled model of the solar system.
+Now that we have an understanding of the astronomical unit definition, we are going to make a scaled model of the solar system.
 The model we’ll be making is obviously much smaller than our actual solar system, but the distances between the planets (we’ll use beads for planets), will be a scaled down example of the real distances.

 For this activity, you’ll need 9 beads and 120 inches of string.
 Select a bead to represent the Sun and each planet.
 You’ll want the worksheet included in the free solar energy printable pack (see below).
 Using the AU worksheet, write the color down on the chart under the column that reads “Representing Color.”